finalpi/wechat2tg/README.md

 ## How to @everyone

 Send a message starting with `@all` to @everyone, only supports text messages @everyone

+---

+## Frequently Asked Questions

+### Why am I prompted to enter a verification code

+wx2tg-server needs to be in the same region as your login.
+If you encounter a verification code prompt, check if they are in the same region.

+If not in the same region, you can configure WeChat proxy login in environment variables, or migrate already logged Redis data.

 ## Participating in Development